Holonomy Lie algebra of a geometric lattice: Introduction

 is used frequently to encapsulate all information about $\varphi_i(\A)$.
 An explicit equality relating $U_{\A}(t)$ with some polynomial is usually called a \emph{LCS (lower central series) formula}.
 The first such formula is due to Kohno \cite{Kohno1985}, for braid arrangement: where $P_M(t)$ is the Poincar\'e polynomial of $M$.
 The same formula has been proved for \emph{fiber-type arrangements} by Falk and Randell \cite{Falk-Randell1985}, Shelton and Yuzvinsky \cite{Shelton-Yuzvinsky1997} also give an interpretation using Koszul duality.
 The LCS formula for $M$ a \emph{formal rational $K(\pi,1)$ space} has been given by Papadima and Yuzvinsky \cite{Papadima-Yuzvinsky1999}.
 An analogue formula for \emph{hypersolvable arrangements} has been proved by Jambu and Papadima \cite{Jambu-Papadima1998}.
 For \emph{decomposable arrangements}, Papadima and Suciu \cite{Papadima-Suciu2006} give a LCS formula.
 Lima-Filho and Schenck \cite{LimaFilho-Schenck2009} proves a LCS formula for graphic arrangements (subarrangements of braid arrangements), which was conjectured in \cite{Schenck-Suciu2002}.

 The associated Lie algebra $\mathrm{gr}(G;\Q)$ is constructed in a group-theoretic fashion and thus not easy to deal with.
-Thanks to a theorem of Kohno \cite{Kohno1983}, (see Theorem \ref{Kohno}), it is naturally isomorphic to a combinatorially defined graded Lie algebra, the \emph{holonomy Lie algebra} $\Ho(\A)=\Ho(M)$ (definition given in \S\ref{holo}), which is defined using the intersection lattice $\La(\A)$ up to rank $2$.
-The goal of this paper is to study directly the structure of the holonomy Lie algebra of fiber-type arrangements (definition given in \S\ref{FT}) defined by Falk and Randell \cite{Falk-Randell1985}.
-Roughly speaking, a fiber-type arrangement $\A$ has complement $M$ in $\C^{\ell}$ admitting a tower of fibrations
+Thanks to a theorem of Kohno \cite{Kohno1983}, (see Theorem \ref{Kohno}), it is naturally isomorphic to a combinatorially defined graded Lie algebra, the \emph{holonomy Lie algebra} $\Ho(M)$ (definition given in \S\ref{holo}), which is defined using the intersection lattice $L(\A)$ up to rank $2$.

-with fiber $F_i$ of $p_i$ homeomorphic to $\C$ with finitely many points removed.
-An equivalent description in lattice theory is the definition of \emph{supersolvable arrangement} (Theorem \ref{ss}).
-The combinatorics and topology of fiber-type (or supersolvable) arrangements are better understood than others, for example, they are both free and $K(\pi,1)$.

-However we shall focus on the holonomy Lie algebra of fiber-type arrangements.
-Our main result is that the holonomy Lie algebra of a fiber-type arrangement is an iterated almost-direct product of a series of free Lie algebras with ranks the exponents of the fiber-type arrangement.
-This is an analogous result to its group-theoretic counterpart, proved by Falk and Randell \cite{Falk-Randell1985}, saying that the fundamental group of the complement to a fiber-type arrangement is an iterated almost-direct product of free groups.
-Our method is combinatorial and we avoid usage of their group-theoretic techniques and results.
-This in turn provides yet another proof for the LCS formula for fiber-type arrangements.
+The study of this paper originates from generalizing this combinatorial definition of holonomy Lie algebra to general finite geometric lattices.
+This action has both advantages and disadvantages.
+The bright side is that once we enter the combinatorial framework, many existing lattice theoretic properties and arguments can show their full power in this larger scope, as well as new interesting combinatorial problems sprout.
+While the downside is also clear, that we lose geometry and topology due to lack of desirable geometric/topological models of geometric lattices (or matroids).

 The structure of the paper is as follows.
-In Section 2, we record basic definitions of hyperplane arrangements, as well as holonomy Lie algebras.
-The proof of the main result is given in Section 3.
-We apply our result to hypersolvable arrangements in Section 4.
+We recall basic definitions and properties of geometric lattice, solvable lattice pair and hypersolvable/supersolvable lattices in Section \ref{defn}.
+Orlik-Solomon algebra and holonomy Lie algebra of a geometric lattice are defined and studied in Section \ref{osvshlnm}.
+The main section of this paper is Section \ref{hlnmlatpair}, in which we investigate the structure of holonomy Lie algebras for solvable lattice pairs.
+Finally, we end with applications to supersolvable oriented matroids and hypersolvable arrangements in Section \ref{appl}.